makedeb/makedeb-docs/intro/setup.md

 # Debian
 {% hint style="info" %}
-These instructions are also applicable to distributions based on Debian, such as Ubuntu.
+These instructions are also applicable to distributions based on Debian, such as Ubuntu, Pop!_OS, Linux Mint, and the various [Ubuntu flavors](https://ubuntu.com/download/flavours).
 {% endhint %}

 On Debian systems, all packages are distributed through a central repository.